Infrastructure requirements for OS deployment in Configuration Manager

-For more information about the operating system versions and hard disk configurations that are supported by Configuration Manager when you deploy operating systems, see Supported Operating Systems and Supported Disk Configurations.
+For more information about the OS versions and hard disk configurations that are supported by Configuration Manager when you deploy operating systems, see Supported operating systems and Supported disk configurations.

 Windows device drivers

-Windows device drivers can be used when you install the operating system on the destination computer and when you run Windows PE by using a boot image.
-For more information about device drivers, see Manage drivers.
+Windows device drivers can be used when you install the OS on the destination computer.
+They're also used when you run Windows PE in a boot image.
+For more information, see Manage drivers.

-The following provides information about Configuration Manager operating system deployment prerequisites.
+This section provides information about Configuration Manager OS deployment prerequisites.

-Operating system images in Configuration Manager are stored in the Windows Imaging (WIM) file format and represent a compressed collection of reference files and folders that are required to successfully install and configure an operating system on a computer.
-For more information, see Manage operating system images.
+OS images in Configuration Manager are stored in the Windows Imaging (WIM) file format.
+They represent a compressed collection of reference files and folders.
+These images are required to successfully install and configure an OS on a computer.
+For more information, see Manage OS images.

 PXE-enabled distribution point

-To deploy PXE-initiated deployments, you must configure a distribution point to accept PXE requests from clients.
-For more information about how to configure the distribution point, see Configure a distribution point.
+To deploy PXE-initiated deployments, configure a distribution point to accept PXE requests from clients.
+For more information, see Configure a distribution point.

 Multicast-enabled distribution point

-To optimize your operating system deployments by using multicast, you must configure a distribution point to support multicast.
-For more information about how to configure the distribution point, see Configure a distribution point.
+To optimize your OS deployments by using multicast, configure a distribution point to support multicast.
+For more information, see Configure a distribution point.

 State migration point

-When you capture and restore user state data for side-by-side and refresh deployments, you must configure a state migration point to store the user state data on another computer.
+When you capture and restore user state data for side-by-side and refresh deployments, configure a state migration point to store the user state data on another computer.

 For more about how to configure the state migration point, see State migration point.

-For information about how to capture and restore user state, see Manage user state.
+For more information about how to capture and restore user state, see Manage user state.

 Reporting services point

-To use Configuration Manager reports for operating system deployments, you must install and configure a reporting services point.
+To use Configuration Manager reports for OS deployments, install and configure a reporting point.
 For more information, see Reporting.

-The Operating System Deployment Manager security role is a built-in role that cannot be changed.
+The Operating System Deployment Manager security role is a built-in role that you can't change.
 However, you can copy the role, make changes, and then save these changes as a new custom security role.
-Here are some of the permissions that apply directly to operating system deployments:
+Here are some of the permissions that apply directly to OS deployments:

 Boot Image Package: Create, Delete, Modify, Modify Folder, Move Object, Read, Set Security Scope